top of page

 logos_fujitsu.png

+Fujitsu has 650 people in Belgium and another 700 working from global delivery centres for Belgian clients.
 Almost half of Fujitsu’s business comes from the European institutions and government sector.
-We believe that with their mature delivery capabilities and flexible model, they are a very strong fit for mid-market clients where they have a good cultural fit.
+They are a strong fit for mid-market clients who appreciate their flexibility and culture alignment.
 Within the industry, while we see them often in the European arm of large Japanese conglomerates.

 Main Sectors